Getting Men Into B.E.D. (Body Ecology Diet)

-I interviewed my husband, Tomas, to help other couples like ourselves better understand each other when one, or both, is healing with The Body Ecology Diet (B.E.D.).
-When I met Tomas in 2011, I was a year into stage 1 to clear a stubborn case of systemic yeast overgrowth.
+I interviewed my husband, Tomas, to help other couples better understand each other when one, or both, is healing on Body Ecology Diet (B.E.D.).
+When I met Tomas in 2011, I was a year into stage 1 to clear a stubborn case of systemic yeast overgrowth; my kids (ages 5, 9) were also on the diet for skin and digestive issues.

-What would you say to someone starting a romantic relationship on B.E.D.?
+What do you say to someone starting an intimate relationship while practicing Body Ecology Diet B.E.D.?

 I think most men aren’t going to read anything, so don’t try that.
 Don’t overwhelm him.
 Do small steps with goals like “let’s try this one thing”.
 Let him master that while offer a substitute (i.e. plantain chips instead of potato chips).
 If the food he likes is not home, he will look for a substitute and eat lots of that and overdose that food item.
 Most men have the attitude that this healing is bullshit, so to men I say try and open your mind to entertain idea.
 Do because you love her, because you want to know her better.
 Personally, I don’t leave home much, so I’m not exposed to pizza if I’m hungry.
 If your man leaves home a lot, pack his lunch, show him.
 Make sure he has a beverage.
 A lot of work for a woman at beginning if getting on the diet was not his idea to begin with.
 In this scenario, the load is on woman which is unfortunate.
 I saw this exact thing with my mom when she started yoga and wanted my dad to eat healthy.
 They didn’t make it.
 There were other reasons my dad didn’t change a bit in his ways, some men don’t.